 Some people say all you really need are sun salutes.
 I know that when I’m in a hurry, they are a good compromise, and there are a million ways to vary them)

 4 Sun Salutes (Mountain, Forward bend, lunge, right leg back, plank pose, chest, knees, chin to floor, up to cobra pose, down dog, hold (10), right leg forward to lunge, forward bend, up to mountain, namaste x4)

-(the version in the video below is different than mine, but I really like her version a lot, and might try it out)
+(the version in the video above is different than mine, but I really like her version a lot, and might try it out)

 (Core part) (ouch!)

 plank variation resting on elbows instead of hands hold 10 (this is hard!)

 down dog variation on elbows instead of hands hold 20 (and so is this!)

 2 sets standing balance exercises(alternating sides):

 Warrior I (Hands together in air, facing forward),